Topic / Disruption / In-depth

 During the 2020s, key technologies are converging that will disrupt and transform the fabric of our civilization

-These are phase change disruptions across five foundational sectors of the economy: information, food, transportation, energy and materials.
+These are phase change disruptions across the foundational sectors of the economy: information, food, transportation, energy, materials, labor and others.

 What is disruption?